 Ordering smaller, more frequent supplies should also help reduce stock pile-ups.
 Depending on your relationship with suppliers, you may even negotiate to reduce the minimum order quantity (MOQ).

 If your cash conversion cycle is too high, you may consider negotiating with your suppliers to extend payment terms.
 This will depend on how well you’ve managed your relationship with suppliers and, of course, your negotiating ability.

 However, don’t resort to delayed payments when they’re due.
-This can hurt your suppliers’ cash flow, and eventually disrupt the supply chain.
-It can even undermine your position to negotiate prices and hurt supplier relationships.
+This can hurt your suppliers’ cash flow and eventually disrupt the supply chain.
+It can even undermine your position in negotiating prices and hurt supplier relationships.